ap/vim-templates/README.md

 A few hard-coded macros are handled :
 * @FILENAME@ will be replaced with file name
 * @DATE@ will be replaced with ISO8601 date
+* @DATETIME@ will be replaced with ISO8601 date and time

 Filetype-specific macros can be defined in a file named `<filetype>-macros.vim` in templates directory.
 This file will be sourced and its contents executed.